Back To Search Results

 • Severe air trapping diseases with hypercarbia (eg, asthma, chronic obstructive pulmonary disease)

 CPAP is an effective therapy for managing various respiratory conditions, but proper patient selection is crucial to avoid complications.
-Careful consideration of contraindications ensures the safe and appropriate use of this therapy in clinical practice.
+Careful consideration of contraindications ensures this therapy's safe and appropriate use in clinical practice.

 Equipment

-CPAP therapy utilizes machines specifically designed to deliver a continuous flow of constant pressure.[5]
+CPAP therapy utilizes machines designed to deliver a continuous flow of constant pressure.[14]
 Some CPAP machines include additional features, such as heated humidifiers, to enhance patient comfort.
-Key components of a CPAP machine include the interface for delivering pressure, which can vary based on the mask used.
+A key component of a CPAP machine is the interface for delivering pressure, which can vary based on the mask used.

 Preparation

-In an out-of-hospital setting, patients on CPAP should initially be monitored in a sleep lab, where a technologist manually titrates settings to determine the optimal pressure for minimizing apnea.
-A sleep doctor or pulmonologist can assist in selecting the most comfortable mask, trialing a humidifier chamber, or using a different CPAP machine that offers multiple or autoadjusting pressure settings.
-Autotitrating CPAP machines employ computer algorithms and pressure transducer sensors to automatically adjust the pressure to the ideal level for eliminating apneic events.
+In the out-of-hospital setting, patients initiating CPAP therapy should first be monitored in a sleep laboratory, where a technologist manually titrates pressure settings to determine the optimal level for minimizing apneic events.
+A sleep clinician or pulmonologist may assist in selecting a well-fitting mask, trialing a humidifier chamber, or choosing a CPAP device with multiple or auto-adjusting pressure settings.
+Consistent use during overnight sleep and daytime naps is essential for patients using CPAP at home.

 Complications

 The first few nights on CPAP may be challenging as patients adjust to the therapy.
 Many initially find the mask uncomfortable, claustrophobic, or embarrassing.
-Side effects of CPAP treatment can include congestion, a runny nose, dry mouth, or nosebleeds, with the use of humidification often alleviating these symptoms.
+Adverse events from CPAP treatment can include congestion, a runny nose, dry mouth, or nosebleeds, with humidification often alleviating these symptoms.
 Masks may cause skin irritation or redness.
 Using the correct size mask and adequate padding can help prevent pressure sores.
 The mask and tubing should be cleaned regularly, inspected, and replaced every 3 to 6 months.
-Abdominal distension or bloating may occur, which rarely leads to nausea, vomiting, and aspiration.
-These issues may be minimized by reducing pressure or performing gastric decompression through a tube in hospitalized patients.
+Abdominal distension or bloating may occur, rarely leading to nausea, vomiting, and aspiration.
+These issues may be minimized by reducing pressure or, in hospitalized individuals, performing gastric decompression through a tube.

 Compliance

 Despite the many benefits of CPAP therapy, compliance remains a significant challenge in both inpatient and outpatient settings.
-Physicians should closely monitor patient compliance, especially during the initiation of CPAP therapy, to ensure long-term success.[7]
-Patients must report any adverse effects that may limit compliance, which the physician should promptly address.
+Patient compliance should be closely monitored, especially during the initiation of the treatment, to ensure long-term success.[17]
+Patients must report any adverse events that may limit compliance, which should be promptly addressed.
 Ongoing follow-up with an annual office visit is essential to check the equipment, adjust settings as needed, and ensure proper mask and interface fit.
-Continued patient education on the importance of regular use and involvement in support groups can help maximize the benefits of CPAP therapy.
+Continued patient education on the importance of regular use and support group involvement can help maximize CPAP therapy's benefits.

-In rare instances, hospitalized patients may greatly benefit from CPAP but may not tolerate the mask or comply due to delirium, agitation, or age-related factors in children or older adults.
+In rare instances, those hospitalized may greatly benefit from CPAP but may not tolerate the mask or comply due to delirium, agitation, or age-related factors in children or older adults.
 In these cases, mild sedation with low-dose fentanyl or dexmedetomidine can help improve compliance until CPAP therapy is no longer needed.
 However, close monitoring is critical, as sedatives or anxiolytics can decrease consciousness and respiratory drive.
-If adequate minute ventilation and oxygenation cannot be achieved, escalation to BiPAP or intubation with mechanical ventilation should be considered, in accordance with the patient’s code status and care goals.
+If adequate minute ventilation and oxygenation are not achieved, escalation to bilevel positive airway pressure or intubation with mechanical ventilation should be considered, per the patient’s code status and care goals.

 Clinical Significance

-CPAP is a widely used mode of PEEP delivery in both hospital and outpatient settings, including home therapy for sleep apnea.[8]
-The benefits of initiating CPAP treatment include improved sleep quality, a reduction or elimination of snoring, and decreased daytime sleepiness.
+CPAP is a widely used mode of PEEP delivery in both hospital and outpatient settings, including home therapy for sleep apnea.[18]
+The benefits of initiating CPAP include improved sleep quality, reduction or elimination of snoring, and decreased daytime sleepiness.
 Many patients report enhanced concentration, memory, and cognitive function.
-CPAP can also help alleviate pulmonary hypertension and reduce blood pressure.
-It is safe for patients of all ages, including children.
+CPAP can also alleviate pulmonary hypertension and reduce blood pressure.
+The treatment is safe for patients of all ages, including children.

 CPAP improves V/Q matching and helps maintain functional residual capacity.
-Unlike invasive mechanical ventilation, CPAP avoids complications such as excessive sedation and the risks of volutrauma and barotrauma.
-In the inpatient setting, CPAP therapy should be closely monitored with regular checks of vital signs, blood gases, and clinical status.
-If signs of deterioration appear, mechanical ventilation should be considered.
+Unlike invasive mechanical ventilation, CPAP avoids complications, such as excessive sedation and risks of volutrauma and barotrauma.
+In the inpatient setting, CPAP therapy requires close monitoring with regular assessment of vital signs, blood gases, and clinical status.
+Mechanical ventilation should be considered if signs of clinical deterioration are evident.

 Enhancing Healthcare Team Outcomes

-CPAP is commonly prescribed by primary care providers, nurse practitioners, internists, and neurologists for patients with OSA.
+CPAP is commonly prescribed by primary care providers, nurse practitioners, internists, and neurologists for patients with obstructive sleep apnea.
 However, good compliance hinges on thorough patient education.
-Many patients discontinue use due to discomfort after a short period.
-While CPAP is an effective temporary treatment for OSA, it does not reduce the risk of cardiac complications.
-Patients should also be encouraged to lose weight, adopt a healthy diet, quit smoking, and engage in regular exercise to improve overall health outcomes.[9]
+Many patients discontinue use shortly after initiation due to discomfort.
+Although CPAP is an effective temporary treatment for OSA, it does not reduce the risk of cardiac complications.
+Patients should also be encouraged to lose weight, adopt a healthy diet, quit smoking, and exercise regularly to improve overall health outcomes.[19]

 Media